Concordia University System: Campuses

-Concordia University Ann Arbor merged with Concordia University Wisconsin in 2013.
-Several former members of CUS have closed: Concordia College Alabama, in Selma, Alabama, closed in 2018, Concordia University in Portland, Oregon, closed in 2020, and Concordia College–New York in Bronxville, New York, closed in 2021.
+Several former members of CUS have closed since 2018: Concordia College Alabama, in Selma, Alabama, closed in 2018; Concordia University in Portland, Oregon, closed in 2020; and Concordia College–New York in Bronxville, New York, closed in 2021.
+Concordia University Texas in Austin, Texas was formerly part of the system, but filed for a governance independent of CUS and the LCMS and declined to seat regents elected at the 2023 LCMS convention.
+As of 2025, the university is in a legal dispute with the LCMS over ownership and accountability of the institution and is not considered to be a CUS or LCMS school while the court case is unsettled.

 Non-member institutions

 There are several educational institutions named "Concordia" that are not part of the Concordia University System.
 For example, neither of the LCMS seminaries (Concordia Seminary and Concordia Theological Seminary) are part of CUS.
-The non-accredited Concordia College and University is in no way affiliated with the Concordia University System or its nine campuses.
+The non-accredited Concordia College and University is in no way affiliated with the Concordia University System or its seven campuses.

 The educational institutions of the Lutheran Church–Canada are not part of the CUS even though that church body was originally part of the LCMS and remains associated with it.
-Those institutions are Concordia University of Edmonton and Concordia Lutheran Seminary, both in Edmonton, and Concordia Lutheran Theological Seminary in St. Catharines (which is affiliated with Brock University).
+Those institutions are Concordia Lutheran Seminary in Edmonton, and Concordia Lutheran Theological Seminary in St. Catharines.
+Concordia University of Edmonton was founded as a Lutheran institution, but has since secularized.

-Other Concordias that are affiliated with neither the CUS nor the LCMS include Concordia College in Moorhead, Minnesota, and Concordia University in Montreal.
+Other schools of higher education named Concordia that are affiliated with neither the CUS nor the LCMS include Concordia College in Moorhead, Minnesota, and Concordia University in Montreal.